Toaaa/csgo-inv-patcher/README.md

 > If you encounter any issues or bugs, please report them by creating an [issue](https://github.com/Toaaa/csgo-inv-patcher/issues/new).
 Include as much detail as possible.

-## Features

-- **Patch to CS:GO**: Updates the `ClientVersion` to enable playing the legacy Counter-Strike: Global Offensive and use your Inventory and Skins.
-- **Patch back to CS2**: Updates the `ClientVersion` to enable playing Counter-Strike 2.

 ## Usage

 > ⚠️ Make sure that the game is closed before running the patcher.